Computing-Society-CSC/web-dev-series-2024/README.md

-# 📌 Repository Template
+# Web Development Sessions 2024

-> **Note:** This is a **template README** for Kernel team repositories.
-Follow the structure below when creating a new repository for featured or regular sessions.
+> by Richard Gu 26'

 ## 📝 Overview

-This repository is dedicated to **[Session Name]**, a part of the Kernel team’s featured or regular sessions.
+This repository is dedicated to **Web Development Sessions 2024**, a part of regular sessions.

 Each session repository serves as an archive of session materials, ensuring accessibility for future leaders and members.
 The repository includes: